Leandro4002/DAI-2022-Protocol-Design-Classe-B/specs/Leandro4002/protocol.md

 * Even numbers : communication from server to client
 * Negative numbers : Used to communicate errors

-> This API needs the `Type de message.` ids to be stored in a 64 bits integer and the Note that the typeIds must be stored in a 64 bits integer.
-It also requires the support for accents.
+> This API needs support for accents for th `Type de message.` field.

 Here is the official `Type de message.`s for the CALCUL (Calcul d'Algèbre Linéaire, Continue, Unilatéral et Limitié) API:
 * `Bonjour.`